mischnic/proton-hot-boilerplate/README.md

 - Higher order components aren't hot reloaded

 **Nevertheless, please open an issue with any code that isn't working as expected (e.g. not working at all (crashing) or not hot reloading).
 There *should* be a test for every edge-case regarding component importing and exporting.**

+## Roadmap

+- Create a seperate package for the babel plugin
+- Integrate with create-proton-app?